-Whatever tradition you celebrate, holiday activities can add a little special fun into the lives of seniors.
-Crafts, parties, holiday decorations, festive food, these are all part of the excitement - all included in our ideas here.
+Whatever tradition you celebrate, holiday activities for seniors can add a little special fun.
+Crafts, parties, holiday decorations, holiday treats and food - These are part of the excitement, and all included in our ideas here.

-And activities will vary depending on how active people may be, or if they're experiencing difficult elderly issues and
+may vary depending on how active people are, or if they need

 It can be a difficult time for some seniors, especially if loved ones or pets have passed on, or if they are alone.

 So it is especially important to involve the seniors in your life, neighborhood and place of worship in as much as you can.
 Find some fun and meaningful things to do.